News for the Week of:

 For those around the world: the people of Ukraine and all affected by war; and our brothers and sisters in Cuernavaca, Mexico; Renk, Sudan; and throughout Latin America and East Africa

 For those who celebrate birthdays this week:

-For those who have died: for Harry Jensen, friend of Elisabeth Hargrove, and Marzelle Berry, mother of Craig Berry.
-May their souls and the souls of all the departed, through the mercy of God, rest in peace, and may God comfort those who grieve.
+For those who have died: especially for Pat Doran, husband of Judith Doran and father of Diane Doran; and Jack Mills, uncle of Kelly McNees.
+May his soul and the souls of all the departed, through the mercy of God, rest in peace.